 Senate Democrats consider changes to House virus relief bill

-WASHINGTON (AP) — Senate Democrats are considering reshaping parts of the $1.9 trillion COVID-19 relief bill passed by the House, as party leaders hoping to salvage a minimum wage increase have abandoned one proposal aimed at pressuring big companies to boost workers’ pay.
+WASHINGTON (AP) — Senate Democrats considered reshaping parts of the House-passed COVID-19 relief bill on Monday, as party leaders hoping to salvage a minimum wage increase abandoned one proposal aimed at pressuring big companies to boost workers’ pay.

-The chances seemed slim that Senate Democrats would find a way to include a minimum wage boost in the massive relief package, days after the nonpartisan parliamentarian said it violated the chamber’s rules and had to fall from the bill.
-Compared to that, most other changes the party was considering seemed modest.
+Chances are dwindling that Democrats will find a way to retain a minimum wage boost in the $1.9 trillion relief package.
+Compared to dropping that increase — the No. 1 priority for many progressives — most other changes the party is considering seem modest.

-Senate Democrats were hoping to unveil their own version of the relief package as early as Wednesday.
-Congressional leaders are trying to send President Joe Biden legislation combating the pandemic and bolstering the economy by March 14, the date emergency jobless benefits that lawmakers approved in December expire.
+Senate Democrats are hoping to unveil their own version of the massive relief package and begin debate as early as Wednesday.
+Congressional leaders want to send President Joe Biden legislation combating the pandemic and bolstering the economy by March 14, the date emergency jobless benefits that lawmakers approved in December expire.

-The legislation is Biden’s biggest early legislative priority and looms as a test of his ability to unite congressional Democrats that could cause lasting damage to his clout should it fail.
+The legislation is Biden’s biggest early legislative priority.
+It looms as an initial test of his ability to unite Democrats in the Senate — where the party has no votes to spare — that could cause lasting damage to his influence should it fail.
 Republicans are strongly against the legislation and could well oppose it unanimously, as House GOP lawmakers did when that chamber approved the bill early Saturday.

+The bill provides $1,400 payments to individuals plus hundreds of billions of dollars for schools and colleges, COVID-19 vaccines and testing, mass transit systems, renters and small businesses.
+It also has money for child care, tax breaks for families with children and states willing to expand Medicaid coverage for low-income residents.

 Last week, Sens.
 Bernie Sanders, I-Vt., and Ron Wyden, D-Ore., said they were working on plans to increase taxes on large corporations that don’t meet certain targets for workers’ pay.

+The tax idea was floated after the nonpartisan Senate parliamentarian said a straight-out increase in the federal minimum wage would violate the chamber’s rules and had to fall from the bill.

+The House-approved language would gradually raise the federal minimum to $15 an hour by 2025, more than double the $7.25 floor in place since 2009.
+Sanders is chief Senate sponsor of the $15 plan, while Wyden is chair of the tax-writing Senate Finance Committee.

-It was never clear that the idea had won enough support from Senate Democrats to survive.
+It was always questionable whether raising taxes on companies that fail to pay workers certain minimum hourly wages would win enough support from Senate Democrats to survive.
 Democrats will need unanimous support to move the bill through the Senate, which is divided 50-50.
 Vice President Kamala Harris is the tiebreaking vote.

+The tepid Democratic reaction to the tax plan leaves the party looking at potentially pushing a minimum wage increase in future legislation, where it could well face enough GOP opposition to kill it.
+Progressives want Democrats to eliminate Senate filibusters, which let a minority party kill bills that don’t have at least 60 votes, but that move probably lacks enough Democratic support to succeed.

+Sanders is “looking at all available strategies” to boost the minimum to $15, said a statement by the senator provided by an aide.
+Senate Majority Leader Chuck Schumer, D-N.Y., has expressed a similar sentiment.

 Raising the minimum wage has broad support among Democrats.
-But while it ranks as the No. 1 priority for the party’s progressives, at least two Senate moderates — Joe Manchin of West Virginia and Kyrsten Sinema of Arizona — have voiced opposition to including it in the relief measure, wounding its prospects and fostering tensions within the party.
+But while it’s embraced passionately by the party’s progressives, at least two Senate moderates — Joe Manchin of West Virginia and Kyrsten Sinema of Arizona — have voiced opposition to including it in the broader relief measure, wounding its prospects and fostering tensions within the party.

-The House-approved language would gradually raise the federal minimum to $15 an hour by 2025, more than double the $7.25 floor in place since 2009.
-Sanders is the chief Senate sponsor of the $15 plan, while Wyden is chair of the tax-writing Senate Finance Committee.

 Senate Democrats may reshape the $350 billion the bill provides for state and local governments.
 They also might extend its fresh round of emergency unemployment benefits, which would be $400 weekly, through September instead of August, as the House approved.